Sygil-Dev/whoosh-reloaded/docs/source/keywords.rst

 * Extract keywords for an arbitrary set of documents. *This requires that the field is either vectored or stored*.

-  Use the :meth:`~ whoosh_reloaded.searching.Searcher.document_number` or :meth:`~ whoosh_reloaded.searching.Searcher.document_numbers` methods of the :class:` whoosh_reloaded.searching.Searcher` object to get the document numbers for the document(s) you want to extract keywords from.
+  Use the :meth:`~ whoosh.searching.Searcher.document_number` or :meth:`~ whoosh.searching.Searcher.document_numbers` methods of the :class:` whoosh.searching.Searcher` object to get the document numbers for the document(s) you want to extract keywords from.

-  Use the :meth:`~ whoosh_reloaded.searching.Searcher.key_terms` method of a :class:` whoosh_reloaded.searching.Searcher` to extract the keywords, given the list of document numbers.
+  Use the :meth:`~ whoosh.searching.Searcher.key_terms` method of a :class:` whoosh.searching.Searcher` to extract the keywords, given the list of document numbers.

   For example, let's say you have an index of emails.
 To extract key terms from